Literature Camp—July 31 to August 2, 2020

 To register, fill out the registration form linked below.
 We won’t require an application fee, but we will ask for payment around a month before the seminar.
 Partial refunds will be available if necessary.

-As yet, we do not have a final cost per attendee, but the cost per adult for Lit Camp 2019 was $115, and it will likely not increase much.
 For those who will have difficulty meeting this cost, or who have traveling expenses that may make it prohibitive to attend, please let the registrar know of your situation, and we will try to find a solution for you.
 Alternatively, if you would like to support the endeavor by covering someone else’s expenses, or by donating in general, please contact us!

 We are called to proclaim the news of the Kingdom to every nation, and that means that we must proclaim it in the arts as well.
 Our main purpose for this endeavor is to begin conversations in an often neglected area of Anabaptist thought and practice.
 But even more so, we hope to contribute to a fruitful era of bringing human wisdom into subjection to the Kingdom of God.
 And to do so, we must first listen to the Author of every good gift and to others who have dedicated themselves to his service.